Israr-11/payloadgen/README.md

 **Data Flow:**

-1. User selects code and triggers the command
+1. The user selects the code and triggers the command
 2. `Extractor` analyzes the code to identify fields and their types
 3. `Faker` generates appropriate data for each field
 4. `PayloadPanel` displays the result in a formatted, interactive view